• Skip to primary navigation

 • Sugar – I recommend using powdered sugar for a smooth texture.
 You can also use powdered vanilla sugar for extra flavor.

-• Orange blossom water – adds a subtle Moroccan flavor.
+• Orange blossom water – adds a subtle authentic flavor and aroma.

 mixing cookie dough with hand in glass bowl